doc4d/docs/website/translated_docs/es/FormObjects/properties_Text.md

 ### Font Theme

 The font theme property designates an automatic style name.
 Automatic styles determine the font family, font size and font color to be used for the object dynamically according to system parameters.
-These parameters depend on:
+Estos parámetros dependen de:

 - the platform,
 - the system language,